philartuz/a-flip-away-escape-to-reality-unity-build/README.md

 # A-Flip-Away-Escape-To-Reality-Unity-Build
 A Flip Away: Escape to Reality is a 2D puzzle-based game that allows the player to switch between platformer and top-down states.
-The player must switch between states and interact with the world each state has to offer in order to escape from the experiment they were forced into.
-Each state has its own unique set of mechanics that the player must use to solve the puzzles in each stage.
 A Flip Away aims to make learning fun and engaging by utilizing fundamental physics concepts to solve each stage.

+## Project Description
+- This repository contains the build version of A Flip Away's Unity project, which was used as the final published version in the attached [itch.io](https://phloonn.itch.io/aflipaway) link in the repository.
+- The whole project was made in Unity3D with the design assets created via Adobe Photoshop and Blender, and sounds assets from free resource libraries.

-# Control Scheme (Topdown Mode)
+## Control Scheme (Topdown Mode)
 | **_KeyPress_** |    **_Action_**    |
 |:--------------:|:------------------:|
 | W              | Move Up            |